-Any time your research requires books, the Reference Office is ready to help locate and request them for you:
+Any time your research requires books, the library is ready to help locate and request them for you: email@example.com; 36794.

-If you prefer to search the Law Library Catalog and request delivery yourself, simply copy and paste the information about the book you want and email it to Circulation.
-Staff will retrieve it, check it out to you, and deliver it to your office.
+If you prefer to search the Law Library Catalog and request delivery yourself, simply copy and paste the information about the book you want and email it to us.
+Staff will retrieve it, check it out to you, and deliver it to your mailbox.

 Please leave material that you have checked out from the Law Library (or items that the Law Library has routed to you) in the hallway outside your office.
-Library staff may rounds twice a day to deliver and retrieve materials at 10:00 every weekday morning.
+Library staff deliver and retrieve materials at 10:00 every weekday morning.